Abortion With Sedation or Local Anesthesia?

 Abortion Under Sedation

 Varying degrees of sedation can be used during an abortion.
-While general anesthesia (deep sedation) is still the norm in some countries, waking sedation is the preferred choice in most clinics.
+While general anesthesia (deep sedation) is still the norm in some countries, waking sedation is preferred in most clinics.

 General Anesthesia causes you to fall asleep within seconds of receiving the medication.
-You will be completely unaware of your surrounding for a specific length of time, depending on the dose.
-You will not feel any pain and breathing is assisted.
+Depending on the dose, you will be completely unaware of your surroundings for a specific length of time.
+You will not feel pain, and breathing is assisted.

 How Long Does an Abortion Under Sedation Take?

 When the procedure is complete, the anesthesiologist will rouse you.
-At this point, you may feel mild to moderate pain, which usually lasts for up to half an hour.
+At this point, you may feel mild to moderate pain, usually lasting up to half an hour.
 At first, you may feel dizzy or lightheaded.

 After the procedure, you will remain in a recovery room for at least half an hour.
 When you feel reasonably stable, you will be released to go home.